 Process Ownership & Management

-Process ownership refers to the assignment of responsibility for a particular process or set of processes to a specific individual or group within an organization.
-This concept is important in businesses and organizations of all sizes as it helps to ensure accountability, streamline operations, and improve overall efficiency.
+This concept is important in businesses and organisations of all sizes as it helps to ensure accountability, streamline operations, and improve overall efficiency.
+However, it is generally recommended to co-create processes with those involved in them.

 The primary objective of process ownership is to ensure that there is a clear understanding of who is responsible for each process and what their responsibilities are.
 This includes not only the execution of the process itself, but also monitoring and measuring its performance, identifying areas for improvement, and taking steps to make changes as needed.

-One of the key benefits of process ownership is that it promotes accountability.
-When a specific individual or team is designated as the owner of a process, they are responsible for ensuring that the process is carried out correctly and efficiently.
-This helps to minimize the risk of errors or mistakes, and encourages a sense of ownership and responsibility among the members of the team.
+A key benefit of process ownership is that it promotes accountability.
+Owners are responsible for ensuring that the process is carried out correctly and efficiently.
+This helps to minimise the risk of errors or mistakes.

 In addition to promoting accountability, Expertivity have significant evidence that process ownership can also: